What is an IP License and when might you consider licensing Intellectual Property (IP)?

 An intellectual property licensing agreement typically occurs between an IP rights owner (“licensor”) and someone who is authorized to use the rights (“licensee”) in exchange for monetary value in the form of a fee or a royalty, or both.

-Typically a licensor will have had his or her intellectual property rights valued, prior to entering into a IP license negotiation, to ensure the terms of the license reflect a sharing of the risk and rewards, associated with exploiting the IP rights in the designated territory.
+Typically, a licensor will have had the intellectual property valued, prior to entering into a IP license negotiation.
+This ensures the terms of the license reflect a sharing of the risk and rewards associated with exploiting the IP rights in the designated territory.
 The two parties agree on the terms and conditions via negotiation, with the outcome dependent upon the bargaining power of each side and the value of the commercial opportunity and profits that the IP unlocks.

-The licensor is always the owner of the licensed IP, and one license can cover a bundle of IP rights including patents and design rights, related know-how, and a trademark.
-The agreement between the two parties can allow the licensor to share some risk, for example by tapping into the licensee’s productive capacity and relevant local expertise and so in simple terms, sharing the risk and profits through the license agreement.
+The licensor remains the owner of the licensed IP, and one license can cover a bundle of IP rights including eg patentsand design rights, related know-how, and trademarks.
+The agreement between the two parties can allow the licensor to share risk and reward for example, if moving into a new market or territory the license agreement can allow the licensee the rights to use the IP while the licensor can tap into the licensee’s productive capacity and relevant local expertise.
+The agreement, therefore, enabling the two parties to share risk and reward (profits).

 What to consider when licensing Intellectual Property?